Monica Barbaro

-Barbaro's breakthrough came with a supporting role in the action film Top Gun: Maverick (2022), which she followed with starring roles in the Netflix action comedy series FUBAR (2023–2025) and as Joan Baez in the biopic A Complete Unknown (2024).
-For the latter, she was nominated for the SAG Award and Academy Award for Best Supporting Actress.
-In 2025, she was included in the Time 100 Next list.
+Barbaro made her feature film debut in the independent film The Cathedral (2021).
+She portrayed Joan Baez in the Bob Dylan-biopic A Complete Unknown (2024) earning a nomination for the Academy Award for Best Supporting Actress.
+She has also acted in the action films Top Gun: Maverick (2022) and Crime 101 (2026) as well as the romantic comedies At Midnight (2023) and One Night Only (2026).

+On stage, she acted in the West End revival of the Christopher Hampton play Les Liaisons Dangereuses (2025) at the Royal National Theatre.

 Early life

 Barbaro was born on June 17, 1990, to Heidi (née Wagner) and Nicholas Barbaro.
-She has a sister Eva and a brother, Michael.
-Barbaro's father is Italian American and her mother is of Mexican, German, and Nicaraguan descent.
+She has a sister, Eva, and a brother, Michael.
+Barbaro's father is Italian American, and her mother is of Mexican, German, and Nicaraguan descent.
 Her parents divorced when she was a child.
 Barbaro was born in San Francisco and grew up in Mill Valley, California, where she graduated from Tamalpais High School in 2007.

 Barbaro started dancing at an early age and went on to study ballet.
 While taking electives in acting, she completed a degree in dance at New York University's Tisch School of the Arts in New York City.

 After graduating in 2010, she decided to pursue acting and returned to San Francisco.
 There, she booked a commercial and a short film, connected with an agent, and attended the Beverly Hills Playhouse acting school.

 Career

+2013–2021: Rise to prominence

 Barbaro gained attention in 2013 for her lead role in It's Not About the Nail, a viral comedy short about communication in a marriage.
 Her first major television role was portraying the character of Yael on the second season of the Lifetime television series UnREAL.
 Following UnREAL, Barbaro joined the cast of NBC legal drama Chicago Justice, an entry in Dick Wolf's Chicago franchise, in which she portrayed Anna Valdez.
 In 2018, Barbaro also played Cora Vasquez on Netflix's The Good Cop, alongside Josh Groban and Tony Danza.
 Between 2018 and 2019, Barbaro had a recurring part in the ABC sitcom Splitting Up Together.
-In the 2022 blockbuster Top Gun: Maverick, Barbaro portrayed Lieutenant Natasha "Phoenix" Trace, a naval aviator.